MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 :::image type="content" source="media/process-mining-troubleshoot/timestamp.png" alt-text="Screenshot of the Date/Time data type for StartTimestamp.":::

-If the format is incorrect, you'll see something like this:
+If the format is incorrect, you see something like this:

 :::image type="content" source="media/process-mining-troubleshoot/timestamp-error.png" alt-text="Screenshot of errors in StartTimestamp.":::